1. Do you need to live in Northern Sydney to play with SNV?

 - 8. I want to check out the sport – is there a way I can give it a try without committing to a whole season?

 SNV has regular social training sessions, where you are welcome to pop in and learn some skills.
 Our qualified and experienced trainers facilitate fun sessions for all skill levels, balancing fun, fitness and skill development.

-Wear comfy sports clothing, sports shoes and don’t forget to book your ticket in advance.
-You can contact our Club Administrator to confirm timings.
+Wear comfy sports clothing, sports shoes and don’t forget to book your ticket in advance so you don’t miss out.

 - 9. I don’t have time to play in a regular team, but I’m keen to fill in every so often.
 What are my options?

 No problem.
 We often have teams who are looking for casual players to fill in when there are people on holidays or unable to make it.
 Contact our Club Administrator to discuss what might work best for you.
-SNV often hosts clinics at the start of each season for new players to come along and find teams.
+SNV often hosts clinics at the start of each year for new players to come along and find teams.

 - 10. My team is short, how can I get a fill-in player?